-1. Optimize Your LinkedIn Page
+1. Optimize Your LinkedIn Page for Optimum Visibility

 Picture this: you’re looking up two competing companies on LinkedIn.
 Company A has a complete About Us page with a banner image and logo.
-Company B, on the other hand, only has their name and website on the profile page.
+Company B, on the other hand, only has its name and website on the profile page.
 Which one will you deem professional?
 Definitely the first.

 An optimized LinkedIn profile strengthens your brand image.
 It creates a positive impression in the minds of your target audience — especially for the people who are encountering your organization for the first time.
 It helps you win their trust.

-The algorithm rewards you too.
+The algorithm rewards you, too.
 An updated company profile is more likely to receive traction — such as appearing in search and feeds than the unoptimized ones.

 LinkedIn optimization is an ongoing process but there are basics you need to get right early.